Selecting & Moving Clips

 Nudge clips

-Section titled “Nudge clips”With clips selected, nudge them in time without a drag:
+Section titled “Nudge clips”With clips selected, nudge them in time with keyboard shortcuts:

 - Alt+→ — nudge 1 frame forward